Selected departures from May to October 2020

 We come across a variety of flavours during our journey in different areas from vanilla to green tea an soya bean to lavender.
 Otaru is also known for its intricately designed music boxes, so you may wish to visit the largest music box museum in the world.
 Admire its impressive collection of over 30,000 music boxes each with its own different design, size and music to suit one’s taste.

-We fly this morning to Wakkanai, Japan’s northernmost airport and city, to explore the island’s northernmost point.
+This morning we journey to the most northerly part of Japan, up the north west coast of Hokkaido, via Cape Ogon and the Torii Gate, Konpria Shrine.
 Cape Sōya boasts spectacular scenery along its coastline.
 With more than a dozen monuments scattered around the area, Cape Soya could be dubbed the ‘Cape of Monuments being rich in history much of which is commemorated there.
 Our journey takes us around the rolling Sōya Hills to soak up the beautiful views at Cape Noshappu, well-known for breathtaking sunsets across the Sea of Japan.
 On a clear day one can see the islands of Rishiri and Rebun.
 You might also catch sight of the Russian island of Sakhalin, a mere 27 miles wide at its narrowest point between Cape Sōya in Hokkaido and Cape Krilon on the Russian island of Sakhalin.
 Even more interesting is the fact that the ocean depth varies just from 167 to 387 feet.
 We also stop to view the 1,400-foot-long Wakkanai North Breakwater Dome, built to shield Wakkanai from the area’s powerful wind and waves.

 We stay two nights at the three-star Surfeel Hotel Wakkanai.
 Dinner is included, and you have a choice of buffet or the local traditional set menu option in the Japanese restaurant.